martes, 28 de octubre de 2025

 The album, a concept disc about the four elements, opens with (1) "Sun fire," where the majestic mellotron and synthesizers create a delicate yet epic atmosphere.
 Next, in (2) "Sea monsters," the more seasoned will notice a Hammond motif that evokes Genesis, although the band adds its personal touch with a more adapted synthesizer solo and a somewhat irregular rhythm.
 The voice, which at times recalls the Peter Gabriel of the era or the singer of Fruupp, moves with ease among the instrumental passages.

-(3) "Earth songs" is perhaps the most avant-garde piece of the set, with Peter Wolf's flute and saxophone taking more prominence, which gives it an air of Van der Graaf Generator and a slight Canterbury tint, albeit with the musicality of Happy the Man.
+(3) "Earth song" is perhaps the most avant-garde piece of the set, with Peter Wolf's flute and saxophone taking more prominence, which gives it an air of Van der Graaf Generator and a slight Canterbury tint, albeit with the musicality of Happy the Man.
 The work following with the crown jewel, (4) "A poem of dancing," an elegant composition with very advanced piano passages that, towards the end, evokes Genesis' "Afterglow."

-The sound of this remastering is, quite simply, first-rate.
-John Acock's work on the original production was already remarkable for its time, but the new polishing brings out all the details that were lost in previous editions.
 Ultimately, while Flame Dream did not invent the wheel, they were able to masterfully exploit the genre in a hostile era for progressive rock.
 This album, which sounds convincing and natural, is a true forgotten classic of symphonic prog, and the 2025 re-release is the perfect time to rediscover it.
 It's like manna from heaven for fans of the purest prog and, without a doubt, an album that will be on many of the year-end 'top tens.

 En castellano: